-Momentarily illuminates when the ignition is turned to the ON position and the engine is off.
+Momentarily illuminates when the ignition is turned to the ON position, the engine is off and the parking brake is engaged.
 If brake warning lamp does not illuminate at this time, seek service immediately.

-Also illuminates when the parking brake is engaged.
 Illumination after releasing the parking brake indicates low brake fluid level and the brake system should be inspected immediately.